Russel88/DAtest/README.md

 A subset of methods can be run by setting the `tests` argument.
 E.g. only those performing well based on results from `testDA`.

-### How **NOT** to choose a method

-Choosing a method based on the results run from the real data, e.g. the one with most significant features or with the most *interesting* results, will most likely give you an inflated false positive rate, even though the method has a low FPR based on the `testDA` function.
-This is because `testDA` estimates FPR indpendently for each method, but if a method is non-randomly chosen from a set of methods they are no longer independent.

 Implemented methods
 ===================